Geraldine Farrar: Personal life

-Her marriage to actor Lou Tellegen on February 8, 1916 was the source of considerable scandal.
+Farrar's marriage to actor Lou Tellegen on February 8, 1916, was the source of considerable scandal.
 The marriage ended, as a result of her husband's numerous affairs, in a very public divorce in 1923.
-The circumstances of the divorce were brought again to public recollection by Tellegen's bizarre 1934 suicide in Hollywood.
-Farrar reportedly said "Why should that interest me?" when told of Tellegen's death.
+The circumstances of the divorce were brought again to public recollection in 1934, following Tellegen's bizarre suicide in Hollywood.
+When told of Tellegen's death, Farrar reportedly said "Why should that interest me?"

-Farrar retired from opera in 1922 at the age of 40.
-Her final performance was as Leoncavallo's Zazà.
+Farrar retired from opera in 1922 at the age of 40; her final Met performance was as Leoncavallo's Zazà.
 By this stage, her voice was in premature decline due to overwork.
 According to the American music critic Henry Pleasants, the author of The Great Singers from the Dawn of Opera to Our Own Time (first published 1967), she gave between 25 and 35 performances each season at the Met alone.
 They included 95 appearances as Madama Butterfly and 58 as Carmen in 16 seasons.
 The title role in Puccini's Tosca, which she had added to her repertoire in 1909, was another one of her favourite Met parts.

-Farrar quickly transitioned into concert recitals, and was signed (within several weeks of announcing her opera retirement) to an appearance at Hershey Park on Memorial Day 1922.
+Within several weeks of announcing her retirement from opera, Farrar transitioned into concert performances, signing to appear at a recital at Hershey Park on Memorial Day 1922.
 She continued to make recordings and give recitals throughout the 1920s and was briefly the intermission commentator for the Metropolitan Opera radio broadcasts during the 1934–35 season.
-Her unusual autobiography, Such Sweet Compulsion, published in 1938, was written in alternating chapters purporting to be her own words and those of her deceased mother, with Mrs. Farrar rather floridly recounting her daughter's many accomplishments.
+In 1938, Farrar published an unusual autobiography, titled Such Sweet Compulsion.
+The book was written in alternating chapters purporting to be her own words and those of her deceased mother, with Mrs. Farrar rather floridly recounting her daughter's many accomplishments.

-In 1967, Farrar died in Ridgefield, Connecticut of heart disease aged 85, and was buried in Kensico Cemetery in Valhalla, New York.
+Geraldine Farrar died in Ridgefield, Connecticut of heart disease in 1967, at the age of 85; she was buried in Kensico Cemetery in Valhalla, New York.
 She had no children.